 When you file your federal income tax return, you must choose between taking a standard deduction or itemizing your deductions.
 Deductions reduce your taxable income and can decrease your tax liability.

 Taking the standard deduction requires no additional paperwork, whereas itemizing will require you to file Schedule A along with your 1040.
 Learn more about the differences between the standard deduction and itemizing deductions.

 Rhode Island state tax credits

 Many of the tax credits the Ocean State offers are designed for businesses.
 There is, however, an individual tax credit that you may qualify for if you recently graduated from college.

-In 2017, eligible students could receive a credit through the Stay Invested in RI Wavemaker Fellowship Tax Credits.
+Eligible students may receive a credit through the Stay Invested in RI Wavemaker Fellowship Tax Credits.
 The credits are designed for college graduates who work for a Rhode Island-based employer in any of the following fields:

 - Life, natural or environmental science

 The credit amount is the graduate’s student loan burden for the year, and you can claim it for up to four years.